-20. Additional Financial Centre(s): []/[Not Applicable]
+20. Additional Financial Centre(s): [ ]/[Not Applicable]

-(Note that this paragraph relates to the date of payment and not Interest Period end dates to which sub-paragraph 13(iv) relates)
+(Note that this paragraph relates to the date of payment and not the end dates of Interest Periods for the purposes of calculating the amount of interest, to which sub-paragraph 13(iv) relates)

-21. Talons for future Coupons to be attached to
+21. Talons for future Coupons to be attached to Definitive Notes:

-Definitive Notes:

-[Yes, as the Notes have more than 27 coupon payments, Talons may be required if, on exchange into definitive form, more than 27 coupon payments are still to be made/No]
+[Yes, as the Notes have more than 27 coupon payments, Talons may be required if, on exchange into definitive form, more than 27 coupon payments are still to be made/Nol